MackHalliday/subscribe_to_MTA_alerts/README.md

 ## Milestones

-For more detailed user stories, view the [Kuban board](https://github.acom/users/MackHalliday/projects/3).
+For more detailed user stories, view the [Kanban board](https://github.acom/users/MackHalliday/projects/3).

 **Current Milestones (As of Jan 24th, 2024):**